apompa/ionic-ng-boilerplate/tools.md

 the source, so I will only provide a high-altitude overview here.
 Also note that unless you need to modify the build process, you don't need to know anything else from this section.
-The two commands above really are all you need to know to get started with `ngBoilerplate`.
+The two commands above really are all you need to know to get started with `ionic-ng-Boilerplate`.
 But for those curious or looking to go a little more advanced, here's what you'll find.

 First, we tell Grunt which tasks we might want to use: